SysAdminHelp/SysAdminHelp.github.io/community.md

 ## 0xBen Blog

 The man, the myth, the legend!
-Incredibly knowledgable on system administration topics!
+Incredibly knowledgable on a large number of domains.
+Best resource hands down for spinning up your own virtualized network to practice.

   <a href="https://benheater.com/blog/">Check his blog out </a>